Uber rolls out ‘Record My Ride’ feature in more cities — are there privacy concerns?

-(KDVR/NEXSTAR) — Ride-sharing giant Uber is expanding an optional safety feature in more cities across the U.S. — “Record My Ride” lets both riders and drivers record audio of their ride right on their phones in the event of safety issues.
+(KDVR/NEXSTAR) — Ride-sharing giant Uber is expanding an optional safety feature in more cities across the U.S. including one in Ohio.
+“Record My Ride” lets both riders and drivers record audio of their ride right on their phones in the event of safety issues.
 But should you worry about your privacy?

 Here’s how it works: riders and drivers can add the safety feature in the app’s Safety Toolkit section.
 After it’s enabled, the option to “record audio” can be initiated by hitting “start.”
 Both parties can begin or end a recording at any time during a trip.
 The feature automatically shuts off after a trip is completed.